phy-precompiler/std-base-toknzer/README.md

 ## This library is helpeful for

-- Tools like linters, formatters, or static analyzers often depend on token IDs.
+- Tools like linters, formatters, or static analyzers often depend on token int values.
-- If these IDs change between Python versions, cross-version compatibility needs extra works.
+- If these int values change between Python versions, cross-version compatibility needs extra works.
-- By standardizing on the **3.14 token ID mapping**, this project ensures stability and reproducibility.
+- By standardizing on the **3.14 token type int value mapping**, this project ensures stability and reproducibility.

-Think of it as a **"frozen" token ID specification**: even as Python evolves, your code will see a consistent view of the token stream.
+Think of it as a **"frozen" token type int value specification**: even as Python evolves, your code will see a consistent view of the token stream.

 ---